-A police report can provide vital information about an auto crash in Grapevine, such as the date and time of the wreck, contact information for the negligent driver and his insurance company, and a narration of how the wreck occurred.
+A police report can provide vital information about an auto accident in Grapevine, such as the date and time of the wreck, contact information for the negligent driver and his insurance company, and a narration of how the wreck occurred.
 In addition, the Grapevine police officer at the scene will often include his conclusions as to who was at fault and whether a citation was issued.
 This can be persuasive evidence to convince the at-fault driver’s insurance company of their responsibility to compensate you for your injuries.
 But what happens if the police report is wrong?

 Tips on How You Can Have Inaccuracies in Your Grapevine Police Report Corrected